AmamiyaRenO/Voice_Agent/README.md

    can open that address to reach the panel.
-4. Use the controls to drive five facial presets (happy/neutral/angry/sad/ surprised), adjust LED color/brightness/period, open/close the flower servo, pick a TTS voice, enter text for the robot to speak, or trigger game launch / exit intents.
+4. Use the controls to drive five facial presets (happy/neutral/angry/sad/ surprised), adjust LED color/brightness/period, open/close the flower servo, pick a TTS voice, switch between installed Piper/Coqui models, enter text for the robot to speak, or trigger game launch / exit intents.
 The “Start Wake Flow” button still performs the wake-word choreography without requiring speech.
 Every action goes through `PiMessageHub` / `VoiceGameLauncher` so the robot reacts immediately.

 If you prefer to start/stop the listener manually, untick **Auto Start** on the